Mathematical methods in VidSync

 A brief summary

 Each 3-D position is calculated from points on two or more video screens, which the user digitizes by clicking on the same object (e.g., a fish’s snout) in each view.
 The input point is adjusted to compensate for non-linear (radial and decentering) distortion caused by optical imperfections in the lens and housing system.
-Then, a linear method projects the distortion-corrected 2-D coordinates of each point into a line of sight in 3-D space.
+Then, a linear (matrix) method projects the distortion-corrected 2-D coordinates of each point into a line of sight in 3-D space.
 When at least two lines of sight have been obtained from different camera views, their approximate intersection is triangulated to find the 3-D world coordinates (e.g., in meters) of the measured point.
+Length measurements can then be obtained by computing the distance between the head and tail points in 3-D space, timecodes can be incorporated to compute velocities, and so on.